krishaamer/green-filter-research/research/literature/sustainability.md

     -   Zhou et al. (2022) ICT is an example of inequality, while emerging economies bear 82% of the emissions, developed countries gain 58% of value.

 ### Emissions Trading Schemes {#emissions-trading-schemes}

+Retiring CO2 allowances

+-   Facilitating citizens’ access to CO2 emissions trading may be an efficient method to organize large-scale CO2 retiring Rousse (2008)
+-   “A carbon credit represents one tonne of carbon dioxide that has been prevented from entering or has been removed from the atmosphere” (Anna Watson, 2022, 2023).

 As of 2023 there isn’t a single global CO2 trading market but rather several local markets as described in the table below Anon. (n.d.a).